 Is Coinberry Safe to Use?

 One thing users don’t complain about is the exchange’s security.
 According to its website, Coinberry places all its cryptocurrency assets in offline cold storage and uses dedicated Canadian Banks to handle its fiat currency.
-They also conduct regular penetration tests on their security to make sure that it’s operating to regulatory standards.
+They perform KYC checks on their customers and conduct regular penetration tests on their security to make sure that it’s operating to regulatory standards.

 So far, its security precautions are up to the task, and the exchange hasn’t suffered a successful hack yet.
 Coinberry promises an impressive amount of security for a platform that’s as quirky and simple as it is.